When to Get Power of Attorney for Elderly Parents

 Talk about who your parents believe will be the caregiver or helper when needs exist.
 Is the assumption of your parent that you will be the caregiver?
 Is this a practical or an impractical plan?
 Is an alternative plan needed?

 The time of when to get power of attorney for elderly parents is when this discussion occurs—the present time is a perfect time.
 Waiting serves no purpose for your parents or for you to complete documents.

-If elderly parents do not have power of attorney documents completed, suggest that you complete them now.
+If elderly parents do not have the power of attorney documents completed, suggest that you complete them now.
 Offer to use different attorney firms to maintain confidentiality.
-Make the idea of when to get power of attorney documents for an elderly parent a family planning effort.
+Make the idea of when to get the power of attorney documents for an elderly parent a family planning effort.

 Talk with your children and who you might appoint as power of attorney about the same subject.
 My mother’s willingness to take the lead in these conversations compared to the discomfort we all felt talking about the inevitable was a blessing.

 Initiating the conversation about when to get power of attorney for elderly parents may establish closer family relationships.
 Life becomes so busy that we do not make time to talk about subjects that become relevant and necessary as we age.

 The clock confirms that we are all aging, time moves forward, the sun rises and sets each day.
 Avoiding conversations about power of attorney may result in unexpected situations and poor care.
 While talking about death may be uncomfortable, becoming involved in disagreements about care is worse.